 Requirements can be grouped into hierarchies effectively decomposing a high level requirement.
 The UML Aggregation relationship is typically used for this purpose.
-Requirements can also be nested in the Project Browser creating a tree of requirements.
+Requirements can also be nested in the Browser window creating a tree of requirements.

-Requirements Management
+Requirement Management

-This comprises the activities to maintain a set of requirements that represent an accord or agreement between the project team and the customer.
-It also has a focus on ensuring that the requirements are acceptable to the design and development teams, and that they are sufficiently specific to be implemented into working business, software or hardware systems.
-Enterprise Architect is a sophisticated platform for managing requirements, and regardless of the domain, the size of the project or the method being followed it provides tools that make it straight forward to manage even large repositories of requirements in complex projects.
+Requirement Management comprises the activities to maintain a set of Requirements that represent an accord or agreement between the project team and the customer.
+It also has a focus on ensuring that the Requirements are acceptable to the Design and Development Teams, and that they are sufficiently specific to be implemented into working business, software or hardware systems.